Skip to content

 MAJOR — Increased when controls are added, removed, renumbered, recategorized, or when a control's requirement meaningfully changes.
 These are breaking changes that may affect compliance status.

-MINOR — Increased when supporting text (description, audit steps, remediation, rationale, references) changes without altering the control requirement.
+MINOR — Increased when supporting text (description, audit steps, remediation, rationale) changes without altering the control requirement.
 Organizations remain compliant, but implementation guidance has improved.

 REVISION — Increased for purely editorial updates such as typos, formatting, or link fixes.
 No substantive changes to controls or guidance.